Ozzy Osbourne apologises to family for drink and drugs binge

 The Osbournes have become one of Hollywood's most famous couples since starring in a reality television show, "The Osbournes", alongside two of their children, Jack and Kelly, which gave an insight into their family life in Beverly Hills.

-"Last time I check (sic) a lot of British news papers weren't amazing sources of accurate information.
-Moving on..." he wrote on Twitter.

-Sharon Osbourne, 60, was a regular panellist on U.S. reality TV talent show "America's Got Talent" and played out a battle with colon cancer in public.
+Sharon Osbourne, 60, is a regular panellist on U.S. reality TV talent show "America's Got Talent" and played out a battle with colon cancer in public.